Chapter 1. Securing RHEL during installation

 1.1.
 BIOS and UEFI security

 Password protection for the BIOS (or BIOS equivalent) and the boot loader can prevent unauthorized users who have physical access to systems from booting using removable media or obtaining root privileges through single user mode.
-The security measures you should take to protect against such attacks depends both on the sensitivity of the information on the workstation and the location of the machine.
+The security measures you should take to protect against such attacks depends both on the sensitivity of the information about the workstation and the location of the machine.

 For example, if a machine is used in a trade show and contains no sensitive information, then it may not be critical to prevent such attacks.
 However, if an employee’s laptop with private, unencrypted SSH keys for the corporate network is left unattended at that same trade show, it could lead to a major security breach with ramifications for the entire company.